dpastling/plethora/README.md

 ### batch_bowtie2.sh

-This script submits jobs to the LSF queuing system and runs both the downloading of the fastq files and aligns them to the genome
+This script submits jobs to the LSF queuing system and runs both the downloading of the fastq files and aligns them to the genome.
+It can be submitted to the queue like so:

+    bsub < code/batch_bowtie2.sh